Are You Normal? Hint: No.#

 We Are All Equally Weird#

-Using the Big Five data again, I counted the number of traits where each respondent falls outside the range we defined as “approximately average”.
+For example, using the Big Five data again, I counted the number of traits where each respondent falls outside the range we defined as “approximately average”.
 We can think of the result as a kind of “weirdness score”, where 5 means they are far from average on all five traits, and 0 means they are far from average on none.

 The following figure shows the distribution of these scores for the roughly 800,000 people who completed the Big Five survey.